syntax-scribe/sample-typescript-eslint/docs/packages/eslint-plugin-internal/src/rules/no-relative-paths-to-internal-packages.md

 // Force the output path to be separated with '/' to get consistent (x2)
 // results on windows. (x2)
 ```

 ---

-## Classes

-> No classes found in this file.

----

-## Interfaces

-> No interfaces found in this file.

----

-## Type Aliases

-> No type aliases found in this file.

----